MarcoGorelli/polars-plugins-tutorial/docs/publishing.md

 available for install across different platforms, which would be really hard (impossible?) to do if you were building the wheel manually and uploading to PyPI yourself.

+## PYPI_API_TOKEN

+You'll also need a repository secret called `PYPI_API_TOKEN`.
+In PyPI, create an API token scoped just to your project, and then save it in your repository's secrets using the name `PYPI_API_TOKEN`.

   [Prerequisites]: ../prerequisites/